voelv/intraupdate/README.md

 # Intraupdate
 ## Gets data from Forældreintra using Selenium
-This will eliminate the problem of javascript not being enabled, or missing data from lazy loaded pages on Foraeldreintra
+This will eliminate the problem of javascript not being enabled, or missing data from lazy loaded pages on Foraeldreintra Modules like httpx and requests wil not be able to get the data properly, even wtih async.

 ### Selenium Customizables
 - Download newest Selenium drivers on the fly or use local copies